Dural arteriovenous fistula care at Mayo Clinic

 Expert care for dural arteriovenous fistulas

-Mayo Clinic doctors bring extensive diagnostic and surgical expertise to dAVF diagnosis and treatment.
+Mayo Clinic doctors bring extensive diagnostic and surgical expertise to dAVF diagnosis and treatment to improve patients' prognoses and outcomes.

 Doctors trained in neurology, neurosurgery and neuroradiology work together to treat people who have dural arteriovenous fistulas (dAVFs).
 Children who have dAVFs see doctors trained in pediatric neurology, neurosurgery and neuroradiology at Mayo Clinic's campus in Minnesota.